 Two minute review

-Apple has launched its new true wireless earbuds, bringing active noise cancellation, a (finally) much better fit, and an improved design, in a bid to lure more iPhone users into the true wireless fold.
+The Apple AirPods Pro deliver active noise cancellation, a (finally) much better fit, and an improved design compared to the original AirPods, in a bid to lure more iPhone users into the world of true wireless earbuds – and that's why they're the best Apple headphones you can buy in 2020.

 While the fit is better than the original AirPods, you will need to get used to controlling them with the capacitive, touch-sensitive ridge on each stem – this takes some getting used to, but it’s a neat way to activate noise cancellation and skip tracks.